Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 As you can see, there are lots of different reasons which could be behind Fifi’s lack of bladder control… and lots of treatment options.

-But, nothing is foolproof and not all older dog incontinence problems can be completely cured even with surgery and or medications.
+But nothing is foolproof and not all older dog incontinence problems can be completely cured even with surgery and or medications.

 Sometimes it’s just an old-age thing that everyone has to deal with.

 Other times the treatment is partially successful but there are still occasional accidents, or dribbling urine and so on.
+But less accidents is still a good result.

 If you find yourself (and your dog) in this situation, there are things you can do to make life easier, and more comfortable, for everyone.
+It is just a case of making management changes in your dogs day-to-day life.

 Doggie Diapers & Belly Bands